auth0/docs/articles/user-profile/user-impersonation.md

 - Unlimited customization on who can impersonate who, when, depending on whatever context, using our [Rules](/rules) engine.
 In a Rule, you have access to `user.impersonated` (the impersonated login) and `user.impersonator` (the impersonating login) and you can write arbitrary Javascript to define how it works.

 ::: note
-  <strong>Heads up!</strong> Any Rules that you've implemented will run when you impersonate a user, including any actions that update the user.
+  Any Rules that you've implemented will run when you impersonate a user, including any actions that update the user.
 :::

 ## Use the Dashboard